sylk0s/dotfiles/LOG.md

 - boot into gnome iso
 - connect to the internet (this is why i like gnome iso... it's easy)

-- check the drive setup PLS
+- check the drive setup PLS to make sure it's sda or sdb...
 ```
 // luks
 # sudo cryptsetup luksFormat /dev/sdb2 --label test_fs